Jewish partisan Benjamin Levin

 Benjamin and his group joined a brigade of partisan fighters, Jews, Russians, Poles and Lithuanians, under the leadership of Batya, an old forester whose expert knowledge kept the city boys alive in the swamps.
 Eventually, other survivors from the ghetto's 'liquidation' -- including the remaining members of the FPO (United Partisan Organization) -- joined them.
 Under the Kremlin's complicated hierarchy for managing resistance campaigns, the group was eventually incorporated into other partisan brigades.
 Benjamin's youth, and aversion to politics, kept him safe from purges and factional strife within the ranks, which cost others their lives.
 Although young, Benjamin's knowledge of the forests, and his expertise with customs of the local peasants, made him a valuable asset on food raids and missions to gather essential supplies and ammunition, and to destroy bridges.

 He survived to see Vilna liberated, and after many hardships -- including imprisonment by the NKVD -- he migrated to Israel, where he married and had two children.
-He currently resides in Ossining, NY.
+Benjamin passed away April 13, 2020.